etherealxx/batchlinks-webui/README.md

 - Sometimes notification sound doesn't play when downloading same file twice in a row
 - Sometimes colab cannot be shut down with a single click on the stop button.
 Hitting the button several times will raise a KeyboardInterrupt and forcely stopping the cell.
+- Timeout problem.
+Download process will breaks/desync the UI if it last for more than 2 minutes.
+Currently, this versiom will prevent that from happening by cutting every download session into 2 minutes.
 - ~~Links that has bracket in it needs to be 'escaped' (For example, `Baka-DiffusionV1(Fp16).safetensors` must be typed `Baka-DiffusionV1\(Fp16\).safetensors`)~~ Fixed in v2.0.0+onedotsix
 - ~~The delay between file is downloaded and the output shows is really long (1min+) on [camenduru's v1.6 colab](https://github.com/camenduru/stable-diffusion-webui-colab) (Gradio related?)~~ Seems like fixed in [v1.1.0](fe6feafc07fbbe3efd2883b33855f8d66b5f89ea)
 - ~~File downloaded from MEGA will not listed on the output, as it use different download method.
 There is some delay between the transfare() function complete until it writes the file.
 I don't know how long the delay is.~~ Fixed in [v1.1.0](fe6feafc07fbbe3efd2883b33855f8d66b5f89ea)